L30ZMine/ricks-texture-ripper/README.md

 ### macOS

 Open the `.dmg` and drag the app into Applications.
-The first launch needs a right-click (or Control-click), then **Open**, then **Open** again.
-The app is signed but not notarized, so a double-click only offers you Cancel.
-You do this once.
+The first launch needs a right-click (or Control-click), then **Open**, then **Open** again, a double-click only offers you Cancel.
+You only need to do this once.

 ## Issues